 When organizations consider engaging an outside firm to assist with placing new executive talent, they typically decide between retained executive search and contingency recruiting.
 There are distinct advantages in utilizing a retained executive search firm.

-A retained executive search firm is engaged in every aspect of the search process, starting with defining a tailor-made search strategy through candidate onboarding.
+A retained executive search firm is engaged in every aspect of the search process, starting with defining an initial tailor-made search strategy through candidate onboarding.
 Retained executive search firms often continue consultation and follow-up months after the hire, since their success is based on the impact and long-term commitment of the executive hired.

 Retained Executive Search firms search exclusively – no other recruitment agencies will take part – so that it will be very client-focused with a full investment of resources to find the right candidate.
 Retained search firms work very closely with each client, and will take their time and use an agreed-upon methodology to find the best person for the job.
-The process is rigorous with a shortlist from 4 to 6 quality prospects developed after an exhaustive national sourcing process, beginning with upwards of 300 initial targets.
+The executive search process is rigorous with a shortlist from 4 to 6 quality prospects developed after an exhaustive national sourcing process, beginning with upwards of 300 initial targets.

 While retained search appears expensive, it provides a much better ROI in the long run.
 On average, a retained placement ends up being a better fit in their position and ultimately stays in the role longer than any other type of recruiting scenario.
 Companies will most often request a retained search when they are looking to fill an executive-level position or when all other less expensive – and ineffective – candidate search options have been exhausted.